 Place the butter and Demerara sugar into a mixing bowl and blend together with a fork.
 The idea here is to mix the two ingredients thoroughly and at the same time incorporate as much air into the mixture as possible.

 Mixing with a fork in a figure of eight shape will help to incorporate air into the cake mix.

 Add sugar to the mixture

 Stir in the bananas and chopped walnuts or sultanas and mix thoroughly.
 Add one egg and sift in half of the flour.
 Mix thoroughly in a figure of eight.
 Add the remaining flour, egg and lemon juice then mix again in a figure of eight.

 Now the magic touch!
 Add the two tablespoons of olive or vegetable oil and mix thoroughly again in a figure of eight with a fork.
 The oil will keep the cake moist.

-After that time take it out and test that it is cooked by piercing the cake with a fork and if it comes out clean it's cooked.
-If not cook for another 5 minutes and retest (see below).
+After that time take it out of the oven and test that it is cooked.
+Do this by piercing the cake with a fork or skewer - if it comes out clean with no bits of the cake attached, it's cooked.
+If not cook for another 5 minutes and retest.

 Allow the cake an hour or so to cool down before icing it.

 Make the icing by pouring the icing sugar, soft cheese, butter and vanilla into a bowl and mixing it all together with a fork.